COVID-19

 31.2 Chair - speaking on motion - to leave Chair

-The Chair may answer questions and comment in a general way without leaving the Chair, but if he/she wishes to make a motion or to speak on a motion taking a definite position and endeavouring to persuade the standing committee to support that position, then he/she shall first leave the Chair.
+The Chair may answer questions and comment in a general way without leaving the Chair, but if they wish to make a motion or to speak on a motion taking a definite position and endeavouring to persuade the standing committee to support that position, then they shall first leave the Chair.

 31.3 Chair - leaving Chair – standing committee member designated in place

-If the Chair desires to leave the Chair for the purpose of taking part in the debate or for any other reason, he/she shall have the Vice Chair, or in the Vice Chair’s absence, another standing committee member to fill his/her place until he/she resumes the Chair.
+If the Chair desires to leave the Chair for the purpose of taking part in the debate or for any other reason, they shall have the Vice Chair, or in the Vice Chair’s absence, another standing committee member to fill their place until they resumes the Chair.

 31.4 Speaking - recognition by Chair - required

-Before a standing committee member or member may speak to any matter, he/she shall first be recognized by the Chair, but need not rise to speak.
+Before a standing committee member or member may speak to any matter, theyshall first be recognized by the Chair, but need not rise to speak.

 31.5 Speaking - order - determination